gabephp/gabephp/README.md

 (exceptions being the entities used by doctrine, for example).
-Another one of it's responsibilities is injecting said class instances into function, using reflection to find out what the hinted parameter types of the function in question are (another reason I decided to build this framework on top of PHP 7.2).
+Another one of it's responsibilities is injecting said class instances into function, using reflection to find out what the hinted parameter types of the function in question are (another reason I decided to build this framework using PHP 7.2).